 - Persistent Pain or Itching: While some discomfort is expected, severe pain or itching may indicate an issue.

-- Pus or Oozing: Any discharge from the treated area may indicate an infection and requires immediate attention.
+- Pus or Oozing: Any discharge from the treated area could be a sign of an infection that needs to be treated right away.